suheylcavusoglu/air-quality-EDA/README.md

 ## Air Quality Index Calculation

 - After various statistical analyzes and manipulations on this data set, AQI values were calculated for the Kocaeli station.

+## Comparison of AQI Values in Different Periods

+- In the notebook named AQI_in_different_periods.ipynb, AQI values in different periods were compared, their statistical significance was examined and, effect sizes were determined.